 Before being placed in the storage containers, however, corrugated boxes should be opened and flattened.
 As well, harmful contaminants must be removed.
 This ensures better space utilization as well as that the material is clean and ready for recycling.
 Ensure that the container is accessible to haulers for pickup.

 To bale or not to bale is an important decision in OCC recycling.
 For small businesses which generate a comparatively small amount of OCC, bundling OCC manually, storing the loose OCC in a suitable container and having it collected by a hauler is ideal.
 On the other hand, businesses which generate a large amount of OCC should use large storage containers and compact or bale it using an industrial baler for the efficient transportation of OCC to recycling centers.
 One newer technology is the use of shredding in combination with compaction or baling to increase the density of material for transport.

 Old Corrugated Cardboard Recycling Process

 The recycling of corrugated containers is straightforward.
 It involves diverting old cardboard from the waste stream, the elimination of contaminants, and the flattening or compressing of material to promote ease of handling, storing, and transportation.
 The OCC material is delivered to a paper production mill or processor where it is processed into different paper products such as recycled paperboard, the center fluting of corrugated boxes, and as unbleached kraft paperboard.

-Depending upon the amount of OCC generated, the selling relationship will vary.
+Depending on the amount of OCC generated, the selling relationship will vary.
 Large generators may deal directly with paper companies, while mid-level generators may deal with recycling companies, and very small generators may sell to smaller operators acting to aggregate material for sale.
 No matter how much OCC is generated, it is important to recycle.